Kedrigern/datamole-assessment/README.md

 `/fetch/{org}/{repo}`: Fetches event data specifically for the given repository within the specified organization from the GitHub API and stores it in the local database.

+`/stats`: Show number of localy cached event for all cached repository

 `/stats/{org}/{repo}/{event_type}`: Calculates and returns the average time difference (in seconds) between consecutive events of the specified `event_type` within the given repository.
 The calculation is based on the rolling window logic (7 days or 500 events).

 ## Architecture